plum-umd/adaptive-concretization/README.md

 x-axis of those figures is various degrees, whereas y-axis is either average size of SAT formulae propagation or average time of successful cases and failure cases.
+Besides, it will also generate so-called vee chart that shows the idea that optimal degrees vary from benchmark to benchmark.

 [gh]: http://plum-umd.github.io/adaptive-concretization/